 What Level of PFAS is Safe?

-PFAS levels aren’t federally regulated in foods or beverages.
-In 2016, the US Environmental Protection Agency (EPA) issued voluntary guidance for PFAS, saying combined amounts for PFOA and PFOS (the two most common PFAS) should be below 70 parts per trillion (ppt).
+PFAS levels aren’t federally regulated in foods or beverages, yet.
+In 2016, the US Environmental Protection Agency (EPA) issued voluntary guidance for PFAS in drinking water, saying combined amounts for PFOA and PFOS should be below 70 parts per trillion (ppt).

 Many scientists and environmental groups believe these limits are too lax and suggest a lower limit of one ppt.